MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-driver_dispatch.md

   }
 ```

 The DRIVER_DISPATCH function type is defined in the Wdm.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the DRIVER_DISPATCH function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="/windows-hardware/drivers/devtest/declaring-functions-using-function-role-types-for-wdm-drivers">Declaring Functions by Using Function Role Types for WDM Drivers</a>.
-For information about _Use_decl_annotations_, see <a href="/visualstudio/code-quality/annotating-function-behavior">Annotating Function Behavior</a>.
+To more accurately identify errors when you run the code analysis tools, be sure to add the_Use_decl_annotations_annotation to your function definition.
+The_Use_decl_annotations_annotation ensures that the annotations that are applied to the DRIVER_DISPATCH function type in the header file are used.
+For more information about the requirements for function declarations, see [Declaring Functions by Using Function Role Types for WDM Drivers](/windows-hardware/drivers/devtest/declaring-functions-using-function-role-types-for-wdm-drivers).
+For information about _Use_decl_annotations_, see [Annotating Function Behavior](/visualstudio/code-quality/annotating-function-behavior).

-<div class="code"></div>